The port of Brest in the mid-1790s by Jean-François Hue (1751-1823)

 (Left: General Charles Edward Kilmaine)

 In the long, abysmal century for the Irish Catholic population after the defeat of the Jacobites in Ireland in 1691, an untold number of Irish men and women left their native land to escape the persecution of the Penal Laws.
-More then any other nation, it was Catholic France that welcomed these exiles.
+More than any other nation, it was Catholic France that welcomed these exiles.
 Many thousands of the Irishmen who left for France would serve in the ranks of the French army with the rallying cry of, “Cuimhnigí Luimneach agus feall na Sassanaigh” ("remember Limerick and Saxon treachery").
-Of those perhaps the most famous was General Charles Edward Jennings, who was better known as Kilmaine.
+Of those, perhaps the most famous was General Charles Edward Jennings, who was better known as Kilmaine.

 In a way, Kilmaine going to France and serving her army was a full circle for the Jennings clan.
 His ancestors had first come to Ireland as part of the Anglo-Norman invasion.
 They were a branch of the Burke clan, taking the name MacJonin (son of Jean) which was eventually anglicized to Jennings.
 The clan settled mainly in Galway and Mayo.
 Charles’ branch was from the Tuam, Co.
 Mayo area, which was in the barony of Kilmaine.